Climate Coping Strategies

 We’re carrying out research on climate emotions and coping strategies, and we invite people to do this short survey.
 We’re also thinking about how these coping strategies can be explored in creative activities in our pop-up museum activities.
 Your thoughts would be very welcome.

-2 thoughts on “Climate Coping Strategies”
+2 responses to “Climate Coping Strategies”

 Leave a comment